DuoCast: Duo-Probabilistic Diffusion for Precipitation Nowcasting: Methodology

 \subsection{Spectral Subspace Diffusion in DuoCast}

-To enhance precipitation estimation, \textit{DuoCast} employs two distinct stochastic diffusion processes to separately model low- and high-frequency components in dedicated subspaces.
-An overview of the overall architecture is presented in Fig.~\ref{fig:architecture}.
+To enhance precipitation estimation, \textit{DuoCast} employs two distinct stochastic diffusion processes to model low- and high-frequency components in dedicated subspaces.
+The architecture overview is presented in Fig.~\ref{fig:architecture}.
 Specifically, we design two complementary diffusion models: low-frequency, which integrates weather front information to model low-frequency, large-scale precipitation patterns; and high-frequency, which captures high-frequency, localized variability to refine fine-grained precipitation details.

 Let $\mathcal{F}$ denote the Fourier transform on $L^2(\mathbb{R}^d)$, and write $\widehat{f} := \mathcal{F}f$ for the transform of $f$.
 Given a cutoff $\omega_c > 0$, define the low-frequency subspace $\mathcal{B}_{\omega_c} \subset L^2(\mathbb{R}^d)$ as